-The Wolverine State is ripe with gambling updates so here are three of the top stories we are following.
+The Wolverine State is rife with gambling updates, so here are three of the top stories we are following.

 Michigan approves interstate poker bill

-Interstate gambling would allow players from Michigan to compete against other players in the US with similar laws.
-Currently, Delaware, Nevada, and New Jersey are members of the Multi-State Internet Gaming Agreement (MSIGA).
+Interstate gambling would allow players from Michigan to compete against other players in US states with similar laws.
+Currently, Delaware, Nevada and New Jersey are members of the Multi-State Internet Gaming Agreement (MSIGA).
 This agreement allows players from all three states to compete in poker tournaments against one another.

-Pennsylvania has been a state with the potential to join the MSIGA, with it having passed an online poker bill as well.
+Pennsylvania has the potential to join the MSIGA, having passed an online poker bill.

-Should a bill of this magnitude get over the finish line, there is a chance the state could look to join the MSIGA and reap the rewards of online poker.
+Should a bill of this magnitude get over the finish line, there is a chance that Michigan also could look to join the MSIGA and reap the rewards of online poker.

 GAN and Wynn form lucrative partnership

 Shares of GAN ($GAN) jumped after the announcement.
-As of writing, the stock is currently trading at $17.55.
+As of this writing, the stock is trading at $17.55.